caperren/ansible/README.md

 # Ansible Automations

-Where I store everything needed to setup and maintain my own systems and networks.
+Where I store everything needed to set up and maintain my own systems and networks.